humaanuk/Figma-Variables-Inspector-Plugin/README.md

 1. Created with assistance of Cursor.ai
 2. Works with Collections, Modes and Variables
 3. Issue with renaming Mode 1 (default mode) meant that we now create additional modes and then remove the original mode.
 Not sure if this will affect our limit on 4 Modes per collection. i.e. If it only gets deleted after creating the other modes then will 4 supplied modes fail as the last one will be out of range?
-4. Currently limited to actual values instead of working with aliased values. i.e. I can't reference a value other than Number, Boolean, Text etc.
+4. Updated to work with aliased values from other Collections